Postgraduate MA

 You’ll be assessed through a combination of performances, portfolios of creative, reflective and analytical written work, presentations, and essays.

 All our Dance courses are delivered by the Salford School of Arts, Media, and Creative Technology.
-Our focus is to ensure that you have the skills you need to pursue your dreams, and we encourage our students, past and present, to collaborate with each other and achieve great things.
+We are a creative community with a focus on creating a collaborative environment where you can thrive and gain the skills needed to pursue your dreams.

 This Dance degree course is based at our £55 million New Adelphi building, the home of performance and creativity on campus.